 An environmentally benign alternative to chemical inputs is seed treatment with biological control agents.
 On the other hand, research into seed treatments to establish fungal entomopathogens as endophytes is just starting, with promising experimental outcomes for controlling insect pests.
 To get around the issue of inert dust which required large application rates to provide effective control of storage insect pests, binary mixtures of inert dust and fungi may be applied (Theertha et al, 2023).

-A laboratory study was conducted to evaluate the effect of entomopathogens and inert dust against major storage insect-pests damaging seeds and also to study the storability of treated seeds
+A laboratory study was conducted to evaluate the effect of entomopathogens and inert dust against major storage insect-pests damaging seeds and also to study the storability of treated seeds.

 MATERIAL AND METHODS